-Diana Șoșoacă is a vocal anti Covid-19 vaccine voice and strongly against restrictions related to the pandemic.
-She considers there is no death and no pandemic and that there will be a Nuremberg II, referring to the trials for Nazi’s crimes against humanity during WWII.
+Diana Șoșoacă is a vocal anti-Covid-19 vaccine voice and is strongly against restrictions related to the pandemic.
+She considers there is no death and no pandemic and that there will be a Nuremberg II, referring to the trials for Nazi crimes against humanity during WWII.

 In a controversy for allegedly having sequestered Italian journalists

 The interview with Lucia Goracci didn’t go well.
 As the Italian journalist challenged her sayings, the senator said she was “with God and the truth” and considered the journalist pro-government, Lucia Goracci recalls in an interview.

 According to the Italian journalist, the senator stopped the interview and asked them to leave her office.
 But she would then come ahead and lock the doors so that they don’t go out.
 The senator called the police reporting the team for trespassing.
 “I’m calling because people broke into my office and are threatening me“, the video from the Italian journalists shows.

 The senator questioned Lucia Goracci’s true profession and repeatedly asked “who are you?” in the video recorded by the senator from her phone.
 To that, Lucia Goracci answers “I am a journalist“.

 “Erase the video.
 This is my office, you are not allowed to film here.
 I told you I would answer three questions, not to film here or there in my office.
 We agreed on three questions.
 Now, this is an insult to me as a senator of Romania, and you will pay for this“, the senator tells the crew.

 And she later adds that “this is my office, this is my territory.
 You are not allowed to film everything you want.”